umee-network/docs/docs/governance/community-dao/overview.md

 ****

-**The first community DAO Committee will be proposed by the Umee Core team based primarily on previous involvement within the Umee community.** Initially the recommended DAO committee will consist mainly of contributors who have experience supporting the Umee community over the past year including some moderators, volunteer ambassadors, and validators.
+**The first [Community DAO Committee](/governance/community-dao/overview.html#the-committee) will be proposed by the Umee Core team based primarily on previous involvement within the Umee community.** Initially the recommended DAO committee will consist mainly of contributors who have experience supporting the Umee community over the past year including some moderators, volunteer ambassadors, and validators.

 In the event that a committee member is no longer able to perform his or her duties before the end of the term, he or she can request to step down.
 A committee vote will require four of the remaining six committee members to be in agreement in order to add a replacement without requiring a vote through community governance.
 Replacement committee members will be paid pro-rata for their time on the committee.